-With your world established in some form (probably some notes and maybe a little historical back story to go with), we can begin to establish stats for your characters.
-While we recommend you follow the standard point distribution (25 Attribute Points, 30 Skill Points, 4 Power Points, 20 Finishing Points), the exact numbers are open to you (as you're the Game Maker).
-It's best to stick close to these numbers just to avoid overpowering (or under-powering) your characters... but you're the boss.
+With your world established in some form (probably with some notes and maybe a little historical background to go along with), we can begin to establish stats for your characters.
+While we recommend you follow the standard point distribution (20 Attribute Points, 30 Skill Points, 4 Power Points, 20 Finishing Points), the exact numbers are open to you (as you're the Game Maker).
+It's best to stick close to these numbers just to avoid over-powering (or under-powering) your characters... but you're the boss.